tobiasbriones/blog/mathswe/tsd/dorep-for-jekyll/release/dorep-for-jekyll-v0-1-0-2025-09-05/index.md

 The build command generates a static website from Markdown, while the tool integrates the MSW Engineer styles and logic, like navigation, footer, etc.

+## Supporting Web Standardization and Deployment for the Texsydo Web MVP Migration

+The initial release of DoRep for Jekyll encapsulates the web development part of MathSoftwareEngineer, encompassing styles and JS logic.
+The implemented command allows clients to generate a static website, ready for deployment, from an intermediate Markdown Jekyll source, in which the tool includes the MSW Engineer web standards out of the box.

+These web standards have evolved while I've designed and "inlined" them into production during these years.
+The medium-term goal is to keep formalizing them to migrate to React and work with proper web development across more powerful Texsydo integrations in MathSwe documentation and apps.

+Decoupling the systems not only allows a scalable and clean design of Texsydo Web (MVP), but also provides the "library" web frontend software under the permissive BSD-3 license rather than Texsydo MVP's AGPL.
+The website generation API of DoRep for Jekyll will allow the current Texsydo Web MVP version to ship as a product that converts mathematical text into a static website, enriching all apps and developments across MathSwe.